 Q. How do I purchase from Kino Lorber EDU?

 A. Standard institutional licenses can be obtained directly from our site by bonafide institutions.
-If you want to book a film for a community screening, contact Director of Educational Sales, Jeff Tamblyn at email@example.com with the title of the film, date you wish to hold a screening, the expected number of attendees, and whether you plan to charge admission.
+If you want to book a film for a community screening, contact Director of Educational Sales, Estelle Grosso at firstname.lastname@example.org with the title of the film, date you wish to hold a screening, the expected number of attendees, and whether you plan to charge admission.

 Q. My organization wants a license to screen a film on an unlimited basis – do you offer that?